broadinstitute/baseimage/README.md

 * POLICY = Vault policy to associate with the Application
 * APPNAME = Appname mostly used for configuration files
 * VAULT_ADDR = vault server address with protocol and port
-* ENVIRONMENT = One of dev,stage,prod
+* ENVIRONMENT = One of dev,staging,production

 **Example template replacement**